immersed-web/origoshift/README.md

 You'll need the tool __Ansible__ in order to follow this step.
 Follow the installation instructions for installing "__ansible-core__" [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) and come back when you have Ansible successfully installed on the server.

-Now let's install and setup everything. cd into the folder with the ansible playbook files:
+Now let's install and setup everything. cd into the ansible folder where all the playbook files are:
 ```bash
 cd ansible
 ```